-2016 – Jay Bavisi, president and CEO of EC-Council, has been honored as the Cyber Security Professional of the Year by CyberSecurity Malaysia for the second year in a row.
+2016 – Jay Bavisi, CEO, EC-Council Group and Chairman of the Board, EC-Council University, has been honored as the Cyber Security Professional of the Year by CyberSecurity Malaysia for the second year in a row.
 His contribution to the national cybersecurity industry has been recognized by his peers as having set an influential and positive benchmark in Compliance & Risk Management practices.

-Jay Bavisi, President of EC-Council, Awarded Cyber Security Professional of the Year 2016
+Jay Bavisi, CEO, EC-Council Group and Chairman of the Board, EC-Council University, Awarded Cyber Security Professional of the Year 2016

 18 October 2016 Kuala Lumpur – The Ministry of Science, Technology, and Innovation, Malaysia (MOSTI) and CyberSecurity Malaysia (CSM) announced today the award of the Cyber Security Professional of the Year 2016 to Jay Bavisi, president and CEO of EC-Council.
 Jay was also the recipient of the award in 2015.